thatcherfreeman/utility-dctls/README.md

 **Convert Illuminant C to D65**: The xyY values used are copied from the spec, which assumed the Standard Illuminant C illuminant.
 As most electronics use a D65 illuminant, check this box to use a bradford chromatic adaptation matrix to best approximate what the chart would look like under a D65 illuminant.

+## Color Generator DCTL
+Generates the specified RGB value across the whole frame.

+### DCTL Parameters
+**Red/Green/Blue**: the Red/Green/Blue value that will be returned.

 ## Color Ramp DCTL
 Creates a color ramp from 0 to 100% Hue, Saturation, or Luminance.
 This can be used to monitor the output of your tools and overall node pipeline.